The League of Frightened Men (film): Reception

 Rex Stout, the author of the original novel, was reportedly unsatisfied with the film, particularly criticising Stander's portrayal of Archie Goodwin.
-Thus, he objected to any more future adaptations of his works.
+Thus, he objected to any more adaptations of his works.
 Film critics generally found Connolly's depiction of Nero Wolfe to be bad.

-A reviewer for The New York Times commented that the film was "a well-knit mystery, and well played out."
+A reviewer for The New York Times commented that the film was "a well-knit mystery, and well played out".
 The Sydney Morning Heralds review of the film found that "[t]here is a grim problem facing the desperate member[s] of The League of Frightened Men, but somehow this Columbia story, which brings that amiable detective, Nero Wolfe, to the screen again, fails to be convincing".

 In his book The Detective in Hollywood, Jon Tuska wrote, "Unhappily, Lionel Stander's Archie in The League of Frightened Men is far too much of a bungler.
 The plot follows the novel, which ran initially in The Saturday Evening Post.
 A group of ten men is threatened by one of their number, and murders begin.
 Eduardo Ciannelli is the logical suspect, since he was crippled in a hazing while the men were all in college. [...]
 The film was in no way the equal of its predecessor."